 Aluminum – Aluminum building products may be placed in direct contact with MicroPro Sienna Treated Wood used for interior uses and Above Ground exterior applications where the wood is not exposed to frequent and prolonged wetting, such as decks and fencing.
 MicroPro Sienna treated wood in direct contact with aluminum products should only be used in code compliant construction applications that provide proper water drainage and do not allow the wood to be exposed to, or remain in contact with a continual moisture source, standing water or water immersion, such as freshwater boat docks, hot tubs and swimming pools.
 In addition, MicroPro Sienna treated wood should not be encased, sealed, or wrapped with aluminum products where moisture or water can be trapped, so as to avoid pitting or other undesirable results.
 See Fastener and Hardware Information.

 Appropriate usage – Above Ground treated wood should not be used in ground contact applications, as this can adversely affect the performance of the entire project.
 The appropriate usage is noted on the end tag attached to each piece of MicroPro Sienna Treated Wood.

 Pilot holes – Drill pilot holes to minimize splitting especially when nailing or screwing near the edge or end of a board.

-Apply a weather-resistant finish – Any exposed wood, pressure treated or not, should be protected with a high quality water repellent or stain with water repellent to help reduce warping, checking, and splitting.
+Apply a weather-resistant finish – Any exposed wood, pressure treated or not, should be protected with a high quality water repellent or exterior stain to help reduce warping, checking, and splitting.
 The application of a clear water repellent will allow the colour of the wood to fade naturally over time.
 The addition of pigments or colour in a stain/finishing product help to protect the wood surface from UV damage and colour fading.
 Follow the manufacturer’s instructions and label of the finishing product.
 Before you start, we recommend you apply the finishing product to a small exposed test area before finishing the entire project to insure it provides the intended result before proceeding.
 See Finishing for more information.